 The Husqvarna 51 is a 51cc chainsaw that was originally released in 1990 and was still being sold until 2002 (at least).
 It is recommended for use with a 13 – 20-inch bar.

-While it’s long been discontinued, 51s still pop up frequently for sale on online marketplaces.
-Sometimes they are advertised as being just for parts, but saws in good working condition also come up every so often as well.
-The Husqvarna 51 is a good chainsaw – it’s well built, durable, and reliable – as long as it has been cared for, and is worth picking up for the right price.
+While it’s long been discontinued, 51s still frequently pop up for sale on online marketplaces.
+Sometimes, they are advertised as being just for parts, but saws in good working condition also come up occasionally.
+The Husqvarna 51 is a good chainsaw—it’s well built, durable, and reliable—as long as it has been cared for, and it is worth picking up for the right price.

 Whether you are looking to buy a Husqvarna 51 or just want to know a little more about it, this is what we’ve been able to uncover.